neerubhai/neerubhai/README.md

 A passionate Data Engineer 🚀 building data infrastructure and backend applications on the cloud with Python / SQL / Spark and some other cool libraries and frameworks.
 I love maps 🗺️ and enjoy working with location and geospatial data.

 - 🔭 I’m currently working on data engineering and geospatial projects.
-- 🌱 I’m currently learning and experimenting with fine tuning pre-trained models for image classification and segmentation.
+- 🌱 I’m learning and experimenting with fine tuning pre-trained models for image classification and segmentation.
 - 💬 Ask me about: Data Engineering, Cloud Infrastructure, Backend, GIS, Geospatial Data Science.

 <!--